inessa-kch/inessa-kch/README.md

 ## 👋 Hi, I’m Inessa Kechek :)
 👀.
 I'm passionate about exploring the vastness of space and the wonders of astronomy.

 🌱.
-I'm currently a student at Polytech Sorbonne studying computer science and electrical engineering.
+I'm currently a student at Polytech Sorbonne studying embedded systems.

 📫.
 Feel free to reach out to me through my [LinkedIn account](https://www.linkedin.com/in/inessa-kechek/) or through my email [inessa.kechek@etu.sorbonne-universite.fr](mailto:inessa.kechek@etu.sorbonne-universite.fr)